 Fulbright Distinguished Chair in Agriculture and Life Sciences (funded by Kansas State University)

 Academics whose host is outside these areas might also be eligible depending on the research project being proposed.
-For example, working on biofuels in an Engineering department, water issues in an engineering or geography department, or agricultural policy with a counterpart in the School of Leadership Studies or departments such as Politics and Economics could potentially be eligible.
+For example, working on biofuels in an engineering department, water issues in an engineering or geography department, or agricultural policy with a counterpart in the School of Leadership Studies or departments such as Politics and Economics could potentially be eligible.

-- Monthly stipend for living expenses
+- Monthly stipend for 5 -6 months

-- ASPE medical insurance of up to A$100,000 (for the scholar only)
+- ASPE medical coverage of up to A$100,000 (for the scholar only)

 - Access to a professional network of distinguished Australian and American Fulbright alumni

 - Ongoing assistance from the Commission with visas, enrichment opportunities and pastoral care